About anger will show you the root cause of anger and how to deal with, or put right, your anger and frustration.

 If we are very hurt and very angry, our anger can overcome us – like the couple that came for help.
 What do we do then?
 Although there is much written on anger management I feel the most important of all is to forgive the person who has hurt you and deal with the cause of your anger.

-Why is it important to forgive when you have been wronged?
+Why it is important to forgive

 Forgiveness releases you.
 In the Bible Jesus said: “Forgive and you will be forgiven” (Luke 6:37).
 The literal translation of this Bible verse is “release and you will be released”.

-Forgiveness is a choice.
 In Biblical terms, forgiveness is the loving, voluntary cancellation of a debt.
 It is like when someone ‘owes’ you, but you choose to cancel the debt.
 (Matthew 18:24-43)

 It does not matter how long ago the hurtful event occurred, how wrong they are or how many times we are hurt.
 The Bible says we must forgive them so God can bless and forgive us.
 “If you forgive others their sins, your Father in heaven will also forgive you your sins.”